jelhub/scimgateway/README.md

 Latest news:

+- **BREAKING**: [SCIM Stream](https://elshaug.xyz/docs/scim-stream) is the modern way of user provisioning letting clients subscribe to messages instead of traditional IGA top-down provisioning.
+SCIM Stream includes **the next generation SCIM Gateway** that supports message subscription and automated provisioning
 - Authentication PassThrough letting plugin pass authentication directly to endpoint for avoid maintaining secrets at the gateway.
 Kubernetes health checks and shutdown handler support
-- **BREAKING**: [SCIM Stream](https://elshaug.xyz/docs/scim-stream) is the modern way of user provisioning letting clients subscribe to messages instead of traditional IGA top-down provisioning.
-SCIM Stream includes **SCIM Stream Gateway**, the next generation SCIM Gateway that supports message subscription and automated provisioning
 - Supports OAuth Client Credentials authentication
 - Major version v4.0.0. getUsers() and getGroups() replacing some deprecated methods.
 No limitations on filtering/sorting.
 Admin user access can be linked to specific baseEntities.
 New MongoDB plugin
 - ipAllowList for restricting access to allowlisted IP addresses or subnets e.g. Azure IP-range